Luncheon 2024 with Mo Rocca

 Tara O’Donohue, MD, MS

-MMF Luncheon with Jon Meachem
+Luncheon 2020 with Jon Meachem

 Many thanks to Jon Meacham for his hilarious and poignant look into American politics, to Calvin Hughes of WPLG Miami for his heartfelt introduction, Dr. Paul Meyers for his hopeful updates from our research fellowship, and to our Woman of the Year, Debbi Stark.